ob-d/TRUE.Name.Of.God/Intelligence/soul.md

+# Love
     There is something i can not understand.
-    They say that we all have love. so i was curious to meet her, and play in tha garden and  food, enjoy the fresh air and color in the wood,
+    They say that we all have love. so i was curious to meet her, and play in the garden have good food and enjoy the fresh air and color in the wood...

+# Soul
+    but why THIS, I dont understand,
+    because if somone pronounce dog,
+    then I see what they mean.
+    A dog.
+    OR WHEN they pronounce cat,
+    cat.
+    but the soul,
+    NOR the love,
+    OR the aura.
+    NONE

 the one and only true language to express ourself,